-18.12 Set point input for keyboard screen
+18.15 Set point input for screen keyboard

 The Setpoint input for keyboard screen function is not available for the keyboard screen.
 In addition the text field Set value must have been created.
 It makes it possible to set or set and send a previously defined value.